 As mentioned earlier, it can be difficult and frustrating to find a good, affordable domain name.
-You may want to use a domain name picker such as Domain Name Generator as it helps brainstorm and check availability of domain names.
+You may want to use a domain name picker such as Domain Name Generator as it helps brainstorm and checks the availability of domain names.

-The most common domain names people use is either a personal branded domain, a company name, or a descriptive name for your product or service.
+The most common domain names people use are either a personally branded domain, a company name, or a descriptive name for your product or service.
 The best extension (.com) is what we recommend that we use.

 2- Buy your own domain name